Skill Demand Index

 Which roles need Technical Product Management most:

 Other positions drive 67% of demand.
 Product Management also frequently list Technical Product Management as a requirement.
-Skills commonly paired with Technical Product Management include CRM platforms.
+Skills commonly paired with Technical Product Management include Data Analysis and Communication.

 Depth Level Distribution